cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/8-ibc-app-checkers.md

 </CodeGroup>

-You want the structures to be [nullable types](https://en.wikipedia.org/wiki/Nullable_type), so a few adjustments are needed - especially because you do not have a null value for an address.
+The structures created by Ignite are [nullable types](https://en.wikipedia.org/wiki/Nullable_type) by default, but you do not want that.
+So a few adjustments are needed - especially because you do not have a null value for an address.

 You need to make the adjustments in the Protobuf files `proto/leaderboard/board.proto` and `proto/leaderboard/genesis.proto`.
-Make sure to import `gogoproto/gogo.proto` and use `[(gogoproto.nullable) = false];` for the `PlayerInfo` and the `Board`.
+Make sure to import `gogoproto/gogo.proto` and use `[(gogoproto.nullable) = false];` for the `PlayerInfo` and the [`Board`](https://github.com/b9lab/cosmos-ibc-docker/blob/main/modular/b9-checkers-academy-draft/proto/leaderboard/genesis.proto#L17).

 For example, for `proto/leaderboard/board.proto` try this: